horng55/Coconut-OOAD/README.md

 - **Class Management**: View assigned classes with student lists and multiple subjects
 - **Student Management**: View and manage students in assigned classes
 - **Assessment Management**: Create, edit, and delete assessments (Quiz, Assignment, Mid-Term, Final Exam) for assigned classes
-- **Attendance Management**: Record and edit attendance for students in assigned classes
 - **Grade Management**: Create and edit grades linked to assessments, with automatic validation against assessment maximum scores
-- **Announcements**: View announcements targeted to teachers
-- **Messaging**: Send and receive messages with students, parents, and other teachers

 ### Student
 - **Enhanced Dashboard**: Overview of enrolled classes, recent attendance, and grades
 - **Classes**: View enrolled classes with teachers and subjects
-- **Attendance**: View own attendance records with detailed history
 - **Grades**: View own grades linked to assessments with performance metrics
-- **Announcements**: View announcements targeted to students
-- **Messaging**: Send and receive messages with teachers, parents, and other students

-### Parent
-- **Enhanced Dashboard**:
-  - Overview of children's classes, attendance, and grades
-  - Fee payment tracking with pending payment alerts
-  - Today's schedule for children
-  - Recent fee payments history
-  - Statistics cards for children's academic performance
-- **Read-only Access**: View children's information (cannot edit)
-- **Children's Classes**: View all classes where children are enrolled
-- **Children's Attendance**: View attendance records for all children
-- **Children's Grades**: View grades for all children, linked to assessments
-- **Fee Payments**: View fee payment history and pending payments for children
-- **Announcements**: View announcements targeted to parents
-- **Messaging**: Send and receive messages with teachers and administrators

 ## Environment Variables